 Skills for Small Business Program

 The Skills for Small Business Program is an opportunity for small businesses (fewer than 100 employees) to train new workers or upgrade the skills of current workers.
 The initiative was implemented by TWC in coordination with the office of the Governor’s Small Business Forums to address the training needs of small enterprises in Texas.
 Small businesses can apply funds to training offered by their local community or technical college or the Texas Engineering Extension Service.
 TWC processes the applications and works with the college to fund the specific courses businesses select for their employees.
-The program funds tuition and fees up to $1,450 per newly hired employee and up to $725 per existing employee.
+The program funds tuition and fees up to $1,800 per newly hired employee and up to $900 per existing employee for a twelve month period.
 For more information, please visit twc.state.tx.us/businesses/skills-small-business-employers.

 Goodwill Central Texas

 Goodwill’s Career and Technical Academy provides the opportunity to pursue accelerated, affordable career training and certifications in a variety of high-demand industries including; accounting, construction and maintenance, healthcare, and information technology.
 Goodwill develops customized training programs for employers who need to hire employees in these industries.
 They also offer state certification training for administrative assistants and nurse assistants.
 For more information, please visit https://www.goodwillcentraltexas.org/excel-center